vanyeast/vanyeast.github.io/meetings/meetings.md

 We hold regular meetings with trainee research talks, food, and drink.

-We try to bring in guest speakers...
+We welcome any guest speakers from outside the VanYeast community!
+Just contact the organizers.

 ### Where